BIKE TEST: ESPIN FLOW

 Okay, so what is a typical ride for you?
 Do you normally ride with a group of friends on standard bikes?
 If so, you’ll fit right in with them on the Flow.
 It looks pretty much like normal bikes and doesn’t stand out as being that different.
 The people you ride with may not even realize you’re on an electric-assist bike unless you tell them.

-Perhaps you’re a lady who likes to ride with your boyfriend, but you’re bummed that you can’t match the speed and distance he likes to ride.
+Perhaps you like to ride with your significant other, but on a normal bike you have trouble keeping up.
 On the Flow, you’ll be able to.
-One of our female test riders has a normal cruising speed of 12 mph on her regular bike.
+One of our test riders has a normal cruising speed of 12 mph on her regular bike.
 With the Flow set at power-assist level 3, she cruised it at 16 mph and could go around 10 miles further before she got too tired.
 There are five levels of assist, and at level 4, she could pedal at 18 mph, and at level 5 she could maintain 20 mph.
 We didn’t spend much time riding at levels 1 and 2, because it just didn’t seem to be as much fun.

 Espin claims the Flow will go 25 to 50 miles on a full charge.
 That seems to be accurate based on our test rides.
 We normally pedaled in levels 4 and 5, and each of the five bars was worth five miles on flat roads.
 Staying in levels 2 and 3 would double that distance, unless there are hills involved.